 - Know your contract.
 We strongly suggest you take the time to read your contract.
-Remember, the language in this contract are your terms and conditions of employment.
+Remember, the language in this contract defines your terms and conditions of employment.
 They are YOUR RIGHTS that have been MUTUALLY AGREED UPON.
 If you have any questions or concerns, please contact your Association President, Vice President, or OEA Labor Relations Consultant. - If you need help, ASK!
 Get the help you need. - Plan ahead for daily work and for big events: athletics, plays, PTA meetings. - Take advantage of the experience of your colleagues.
-Make it a point to get to know one or two experienced ESPs.
+Make it a point to get to know one or two experienced ESPs both within your classification and other classifications.
 Listen to their advice, learn from their mistakes, and ask them about some of your more difficult problems.
 You'll feel less alone and more able to cope. - Build relationships.
-Take time to say hello to others: the librarians, secretaries, bus drivers, teachers, counselors, school nurses, cafeteria workers, paraprofessionals, and custodians. - Face up to common fears such as observations, evaluations, and supervisors. - Ask questions No one expects you to know it all the first day. - Gain computer experience What system format does my school district use? - Keep good records What do I keep? - Get work materials early What do I need to do my job? - Share my story What brought me here? - Create schedules and routines for work and home Where will I find the time? - Volunteer in the community and in your school district What's out there? - Remember where you are working - There are always students around. - You may not know it, but others notice you. - · You make a difference. - Have a friendly disposition. - You are in the "People Business" handle with care. - There is always something to learn. - And above all...Smile!
+Take time to say hello to others: the librarians, secretaries, bus drivers, teachers, counselors, school nurses, cafeteria workers, paraprofessionals, and custodians.
+As a union you rely on each other to build solidarity. - Face up to common fears such as observations, evaluations, and supervisors by learning about the process and preparing with the help of colleagues. - Ask questions No one expects you to know it all the first day. - Gain computer experience What systems do does my school district use? - Keep good records What do I keep? - What Training/professional development is available from my union and/or district? - · What policies exist around infectious diseases and how does it impact my role at school? - Get work materials early What do I need to do my job? - Share my story What brought me here? - Create schedules and routines for work and home Where will I find the time? - Volunteer in the community and in your school district What's out there? - Remember where you are working - There are always students around. - · You may not know it, but others notice you. - · You make a difference. - · Have a friendly disposition. - You are in the "People Business" handle with care. - There is always something to learn.